Uzunköprü Bridge: 21st century

 A new concrete bridge built 1 km away was opened in 2013, and heavy vehicles were prohibited from using the historic bridge.
 In 2015, the bridge was added to the UNESCO World Heritage Site Tentative List in the Cultural category.
 In 2018, a picture of the historic bridge was meant to be put on the first page of the new Turkish passport.
 However, the Ministry of Interior accidentally used a picture of the Meriç Bridge instead, while the photo was still labelled as Uzunköprü.

 In early 2019, cracks started to appear on the stones at the base that could be seen every 50–60 m.
 Locals requested the bridge to be restored to its original version as it deviated from its form with the 1971 restoration, and for it to be preserved as a cultural asset.
 In March 2021, it was announced that the tender for the restoration was completed, and that work on the bridge was set to start soon.

 In September 2021, the bridge was closed in order for further restoration work to be done, including the repair of 25 arches, the replacement of the asphalt concrete road surface with stones, and the replacement of any missing blocks of stone.
 At the time it was announced that the restoration would take between three and four years to complete.
+As the initial completion date neared in February 2024, it was announced that the project had been delayed to 2027.